 In accordance with Title IX of the Education Amendments of 1972, Mount Marty College prohibits discrimination on the basis of sex in all academic and extracurricular programs and activities, including intercollegiate athletic activities.
 Title IX protects all people, regardless of gender or gender identity, from sexual harassment and sexual violence (including sexual misconduct and sexual assault), which are forms of sex discrimination.
 Title IX also prohibits retaliation against people for making or participating in complaints of sex discrimination.

-The College has designated the Compliance Officer as the Title IX Coordinator to oversee the implementation of Title IX, including the responsibility of reviewing Title IX complaints.
-Inquiries concerning the application of Title IX to College programs and activities may be referred to the following Title IX Coordinator and/or Deputy Title IX Coordinators.
+The College has designated the Vice President and Dean for Student Affairs as the Title IX Coordinator to oversee the implementation of Title IX, including the responsibility of reviewing Title IX complaints.
+Inquiries concerning the application of Title IX to College programs and activities may be referred to the following Title IX Coordinator.